Windows OS Hub

 3. Run the New Availability Group Wizard;

-4. Enter a name of the Availability Group (SQL-RDS);
+4. Enter the name of the Availability Group (SQL-RDS);

-5. Select a database you want to place to your high availability group (RDCB_DB); Select RDCB database for SQL Always On availability group
+5. Select a database you want to place in your high availability group (RDCB_DB); Select RDCB database for SQL Always On availability group

 6. Add the second SQL server to the high availability group and check the Automatic Failover option; enable Automatic Failover for RDCB database